 Certainly, at my worst, I became paranoid about seeing any type of therapist, believing, at the time, they would undermine me as much as they could.

-3) Learned helplessness – a person with CPTSD will very frequently feel that, during their prolonged period of suffering trauma, there was NO ESCAPE or WAY OUT (whether this belief was real or imagined; iit is the perceiving of it to be true which is crucial).
+3) Learned helplessness – a person with CPTSD will very frequently feel that, during their prolonged period of suffering trauma, there was NO ESCAPE or WAY OUT (whether this belief was real or imagined; it is the perceiving of it to be true which is crucial).
 This is because such an experience can lead to a syndrome known as ‘learned helplessness’.
-(Click here to read my article on this).

-5) Biological effects – eg increased propensity to develop physical illnesses (click here to read my article on this).
+5) Biological effects – e.g .increased propensity to develop physical illnesses

 9) Cognitive problems – these may include delayed language development, poor judgement, difficulty making decisions and impaired ability to concentrate.

-Alternatively, the individual with CPTSD may think obsessively about his/her painful childhood; psychologists refer to this as ‘obsessive rumination’ and it is thought it may be an attempt by the brain to process and make sense what happened.
+Alternatively, the individual with CPTSD may think obsessively about his/her painful childhood; psychologists refer to this as ‘obsessive rumination’ and it is thought it may be an attempt by the brain to process and make sense of what happened.
 Sometimes, the CPTSD sufferer may fixate, and become preoccupied with, his/her relationship with the person responsible for the trauma; counter-intuitively and paradoxically, this can sometimes actually entail idealizing the perpetrator.
-Click here to read my article on this type of obsessive thinking.

-12) Dissociation – a person who dissociates is, essentially, ‘cutting off from reality’, either deliberately by means such as drugs and alcohol, or due to a subconscious defense mechanism (click here to read my article about this).
+12) Dissociation – a person who dissociates is, essentially, ‘cutting off from reality’, either deliberately by means such as drugs and alcohol, or due to a subconscious defence mechanism.